Take in a show when you are in New York City. credit: Catherine Parker

 A Broadway Show

-Catching a show tops many people’s to-do list during their trip to NYC.
-The productions in New York are more elaborate than the traveling stories with different sets and more special effects.
+The productions in New York are more elaborate than the traveling shows with different sets and more special effects.
 This is one of the top things to do in Midtown Manhattan.
+Catching a show tops many people’s to-do lists during their trip to NYC.

 For school-age kids, one of the Disney productions is an excellent introduction to live theater.
 Packed with tunes they know by heart, elaborate sets and glittering costumes, kids stay glued to their seats.
-For older kids, Harry Potter kept my dudes (18 and 14-years-old) entertained for the entire show, and they said they would attend another production with me (yea!).
+For older kids, Harry Potter kept my dudes (18 and 14 years old) entertained for the entire show, and they said they would attend another production with me (yeah!).

 The theater district runs from 40th to 54th Streets and from 6th to 8th Avenues.
 Choose from matinees or evening performances.
 Purchase tickets before your trip.